DanielOberg/case-in-point/readme.md

 Case In Point (cip)
 ===================

-What it does is to extract your examples, runs them and if it passes it commits the changes to your repository.
+What it does is to extract your examples, runs them and, if they are correct, calls git.
 If an example fails then it tells you which example that failed.

 It is meant for those projects where you want to get stuff done as